Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 • Most budget surprises come from scope creep and change orders mid-project, not from the original quote.

-eLearning pricing is confusing.
+eLearning development costs are confusing.
 Ask three vendors to quote "one hour of training" and you can easily get answers ranging from under $2,000 to $50,000 or more.
 Those numbers reflect real differences in what you're getting, but vendors rarely explain which differences apply to your project.
-So a lot of L&D teams end up staring at a quote with no real way to tell whether it's fair or whether they're paying for work they don't actually need.
+A lot of L&D teams end up staring at a quote with no real way to tell whether it's fair or whether they're paying for work they don't actually need.

 This guide is for anyone who needs to budget for eLearning and wants to walk into a vendor conversation knowing what to ask.
 We'll cover what drives the cost, what the price ranges actually look like, where the hidden costs hide, and how to match your budget to what the training needs to accomplish.